 “Narrator Lee Ann Howlett personifies Southern charm and grit as she tells the story of Memphis’ Sun Records, the label that produced Elvis, Johnny Cash, and many other notables.
 The author was a rarity during the 1950s and ’60s–a woman working in the business world.
 Howlett exuberantly presents owner Sam Phillips, with his Billy Graham smile and enthusiasm; Sun Records’ employees, and diverse musicians.
 Her conversational style enhances this insider look at “non-mainstream” American music, which includes accounts of scandals surrounding Jerry Lee Lewis’s marriage to a minor and the attempt to engineer the popularity of records through “payola.”
 Detailed descriptions of Phillips’s white-finned Caddy and employees’ daily lunches at Mrs. Taylor’s restaurant take listeners to a fascinating time and place.
 The epilogue movingly provides updates on most of the musicians in a fitting conclusion to this musical gem.”

-Lee Ann’s AudiobooksAll of Lee Ann's recordings, complete with listening samples, may be found on Audible here.
+Lee Ann’s AudiobooksAll of Lee Ann's recordings may be found on Audible here.

 Follow Lee Ann on TwitterMy Tweets